berryloop/berryloop/README.md

 - Coffee enthusiast with a soft spot for chocolate
 - Anime fan & tech nerd

-> “Any fool can write code that a computer can understand.
-Good programmers write code that humans can understand.”
+> **“Any fool can write code that a computer can understand.
+Good programmers write code that humans can understand.”**
 — Martin Fowler

-Feel free to check out my projects or reach out via LinkedIn!
+Feel free to check out my projects or reach out via LinkedIn! 📬

 <!-- Optional: GitHub Stats (can be removed or customized) -->
 <!--